MUSINGS¬† on¬† our¬† predicament

 In a small, unremarkable corner of this vast, infinitely expanding universe, a species has evolved with the mental capacity to contemplate and investigate its origins.
 It lives on an average-sized planet orbiting a long-lived star in what is known as the Goldilocks zone, with millions of other species, some of which are quite capable of predating it, and through its intelligence, ingenuity and the use of tools it has become the apex predator and an ecosystem engineer, now seemingly hell-bent on destroying that which supports it, namely the living planet itself.
 Madness?
 Let me introduce you to Homo sapiens . . .

 It has become increasingly apparent over recent decades that all is not well with Planet Earth.
 Fully HALF of the world‚Äôs vertebrate wildlife has disappeared since 1970, a September 2014 report by the World Wildlife Fund and the Zoological Society of London informs us, and some 22,413 species are threatened with extinction, according to the International Union for Conservation of Nature (IUCN).
 These alarming statistics should give us immediate pause.
-Every single species that becomes extinct, whether it be a large vertebrate or a bacterium, diminishes the complex, interconnected web of life to which we belong.
+Every single species that becomes extinct, whether it be a large vertebrate or a bacterium, diminishes the complex, interconnected web of life to which we all belong.
 But this is only part of the picture, as we do not yet know the complete extent of the world’s biodiversity; so much remains un-researched, and an unfathomable number of species still await discovery.
 To take the historical perspective regarding the UK, most of the large and predatory mammals became extinct long ago, the last wolves having been extirpated in the late 1600s; however, it is in the developing world that the trend of decline is most pronounced, although the developed world imports from these countries much of what contributes to habitat destruction and wildlife decline, and should therefore bear a significant proportion of the responsibility.

 The text that follows¬†attempts to reflect knowledge acquired through my own experience and that of kindred spirits working in the field of natural history, as well as what has been learnt from the study of conservation organisations, books, journals,¬†and the¬†internet.
 It is ongoing, and will be¬†subject to constant revision as new problems arise, existing issues are perhaps resolved, and new facts, figures and research emerge.
 Where there are entire, edited, or modified quotes, the source is stated in every case and permission given.¬†It is by no means¬†comprehensive, there are bound to be omissions and¬†errors ‚Äď any suggestions about these are¬†most welcome ‚Äď and whilst it may seem like doom-mongering, that is not my intention; it is simply a collection of known facts, along with my own take on the issue concerned.
 To counter the uncomfortable nature of what follows, there¬†is an untold number of charities, organisations and individuals across the globe¬†working extremely hard to protect¬†species and habitats, instigating legal actions against the actions of companies that threaten to destroy individual species or entire natural habitats through the extraction of oil, coal, minerals, precious metals, rare earths, and by pollution, development and infrastructure projects.
-There are also tens of millions of right-thinking people organising petitions and protest marches across the world against globalisation, climate chaos, and accelerating degradation of natural ecosystems and our quality of life by the super-rich, capitalism, extractive industries , agribusiness corporations, and simple human greed, and I have included these gleams of hope.
+There are also tens of millions of right-thinking people organising petitions and protest marches across the world against globalisation, climate chaos, and accelerating degradation of natural ecosystems and our quality of life by the super-rich, capitalism, extractive industries , agribusiness corporations, and human hubris and greed, and I have included these gleams of hope.

 Despite countless extinctions, the rapidly shrinking areas of wild or partly managed habitat available to wildlife, and a bleak prognosis about what awaits if nothing changes, there are some grounds for optimism¬†here in the British Isles.
 Some notable examples include the¬†most welcome¬†return of the otter to British waterways and coastlines as a¬†result of cleaner rivers, and the withdrawal of organochlorines such as¬†aldrin and dieldrin.
 The banning of DDT in 1984 led to the¬†spectacular comeback of the¬†peregrine falcon.
 There has been an¬†impressive increase in osprey numbers since the 1950s, now with about¬†three hundred pairs breeding in Britain.
 The beleaguered water vole,¬†although still in trouble, has been much aided¬†by riverbank habitat¬†improvement, reintroduction, and the trapping of American mink (on which an increasing otter population is thought to have an impact).
 There has been a¬†long-term and successful reintroduction of the white-tailed eagle,¬†instigated and driven in large part by Roy Dennis, with Mull now¬†supporting over fifteen pairs.
 We have also become accustomed to the¬†sight of the elegant red kite along roadsides, for many decades recorded¬†as a breeding¬†bird only from a tiny area of upland Wales.
 And the¬†reappearance of the large blue butterfly in the south-west of England¬†should be much celebrated, as should the increase in populations of¬†adonis blue and silver-spotted skipper elsewhere.
 Nature conservation is¬†evolving, with new, species-rich habitats being created on a¬†landscape scale by various wildlife conservation organisations and¬†individuals.
 Small, discrete nature reserves have been shown to suffer species decline; just as in the overall web of life, only larger, varied, and most importantly, connected habitats are able to maintain their biodiversity.
 A good example is¬†the RSPB‚Äôs Lakenheath Fen,¬†previously an area of carrot fields, now a large wetland with reed beds,¬†marshes, and open water, where marsh harrier, bearded reedling,¬†bittern, hobbies, golden orioles, and common cranes now¬†successfully¬†breed.
 The planting of millions of Scots pine and other native deciduous¬†trees to increase the area of Caledonian Forest in the Highlands to¬†some six hundred square miles, the exclusion of red deer from rare¬†Alpine flora habitats above the natural tree-line such as on Ben Lawers,¬†the reclamation and renewal of degraded lowland heath in Southern¬†England and the Suffolk Sandlings, and the re-creation of new salt marsh¬†in Essex by¬†allowing areas to be reclaimed by the sea are other successes.
 The recent poll to vote for Britain’s National Bird resulted in the humble robin; perhaps red kite, or even hen harrier, would have reflected more aptly the changing state of nature in the British Isles.